henriksommerfeld/blog-hugo/content/article/2024-02-07-kyria/index.md

 {{<post-image image="row-staggering.jpg" alt="60% row staggered keyboard with drawn lines to illustrate how your fingers move when touch typing">}}
 {{</post-image>}}

-Second is the space between the keys.
+Second is the distance between the keys.
 On my current work laptop this isn't a problem at all, but on external keyboards, the higher and more cone shaped the key caps are, the more of a problem this is.